pingcap/website-docs/packages/download/README.md

 Let us explain with this example: `npx @pingcap/docs-download download docs-tidb-operator en master`.

-The `<repo>` is `docs-tidb-operator`, which is required.
+The `<repo>` is [docs-tidb-operator](https://github.com/pingcap/docs-tidb-operator), which is required.
 It means we will download the docs from this repo.

 The second, `[path]` is a subpath of the repo.
-In <https://github.com/pingcap/docs-tidb-operator>, we want to download all docs under the `en`.
+We want to download all docs under the `en` directory.

 The last, `[ref]` is the branch of the repo.
-In this example, we want to download All documents in the `master` branch, under the `en` folder.
+In this example, we want to download all docs in the `master` branch.

-Other usage methods can refer to `scripts/download-*.sh`.

 ## License